-: The Lepcha population is concentrated in the central part of Sikkim.
+Lepcha population is concentrated in the central part of Sikkim.
 This is the area that encompasses the confluence of Lachen and Lachung rivers and Dickchu.
 The terrain here is rugged and Lepcha dwellings are perched precariously on the steep hillsides.
-No wonder the word Lepcha means the Ravine folk.
+No wonder the word Lepcha means the ravine folk.
 They mostly live on agriculture of paddy, cardamom and oranges.

-: The Bhutias are evenly distributed throughout the state of Sikkim.
-In Northern Sikkim, where they are the major inhabitants, known as the Lachenpas and Lachungpas
+Bhutias are evenly distributed throughout the state of Sikkim.
+In Northern Sikkim where they are major inhabitants are known as Lachenpas and Lachungpas.

-: At the present time the Nepalis constitute more than 80 percent of the total population of Sikkim.
-A major sub-cultural stock of the Nepalis are the Kiratis.
+At the present time the Nepalis constitute more than 80 percent of the total population of Sikkim.
+They follow the Kirant Mundhum religion.
 The Kiratis include Limbus, Rais, Magars, Gurungs, Tamangs and some others as well.
 Nepalis are the mixture of Gurung, Magar, Newar, Tamang, Thami, Bhujel (Khawas), Rai (Khambu), Limbu (Subba), Sunuwar (Mukhia), Yakkha (Dewan), Sherpa and Yolmo.